popo63301/ecto_list/guides/tutorial.md

 # Tutorial

-The goal of this tutorial is to explain you how to setup Ecto*list.
+The goal of this tutorial is to explain you how to setup ecto_list.
 We will use a basic example to make the process clearer.
-We will build a simple Serie/Video app, it will be called... \_drum roll 🥁* ...
+We will build a simple Serie/Video app, it will be called... **drum roll 🥁** ...
 Netflix .
 A Serie is a set of videos with a certain order.

-#TODO

-## Generating the model
+##### 1) Generating the model

-//✅ installation generateur (avec dans video reference de serie et dans serie, liste de id) We will run the generators for our models: Series and Videos.
+We will run the generators for our models: Series and Videos.

 mix phx.gen.html Series Serie series title items_order:array:id